 Prefer to stay in a cabin?
 Pet-friendly campsites don’t have a monopoly on fencing, with a number of fenced pet-friendly cabins on offer throughout Australia.
 These are just some of the dog-friendly cabins with a fenced area:

-• BIG4 Bendigo Marong Holiday Park – Their Dog-Friendly Deluxe Cabin has a fenced and gated deck
+- BIG4 Bendigo Marong Holiday Park – Their Dog-Friendly Deluxe and Standard Cabins have a fenced and gated deck

-• Waikerie Holiday Park, SA – One pet-friendly cabin with its own small fenced outdoor area
+- Echo Holiday Park – Waikerie, SA – One pet-friendly cabin with its own small fenced outdoor area

 Caravan Parks with Off-Leash Dog Parks